ikalu/code2040Challenge/README.md

 Before I solved the problem, I researched and learned about iso8601 and UNIX timestamps.
 And here is a summary of how I solved it; **ISO -> UNIX -> add Interval -> ISO**

-In general, I tried to implement some design principles such as`SOLID principle` and `DRY principle`.